azbyay/ruby-track/README.md

 ```
 the backend should be accessible via: http://localhost:3001

-after making any changes to the backend, run:
+after making any working changes to the backend, run:
 ```bash
 fly deploy
 ```